Must-See Eat-In Kitchens

 Sit Back and Relax

-Stools with miniature backs invite guests to sit and stay awhile without interupting the sight lines of an open floor plan.
-This eat-in kitchen's warm rustic touches, including rich hardwood floors and farmhouse pendant lighting, keep things cozy and welcoming.
+Stools with miniature backs invite guests to sit and stay awhile without interrupting the sight lines of an open floor plan.
+This eat-in kitchen's warm, rustic touches -- including rich hardwood floors and farmhouse pendant lighting -- keep things cozy and welcoming.

 7 of 22